Hecke operators acting on optimal embeddings in indefinite quaternion algebras: Overview and conventions

-Section \ref{sec:background} provides background results on quaternion algebras and intersection numbers that will be required later on.
-In Section \ref{sec:defhecke} we elaborate on our definition of $T_n$, and prove some basic properties.
-Section \ref{sec:heckeprop} explores the more interesting properties of $T_n$, including defining the prime power Hecke graph, and showing that $T_n$ is self-adjoint with respect to the signed intersection pairing.
-In Section \ref{sec:mainproof} we show that our definition of $T_n$ is consistent with the action of $T_n$ on the homology of $\YO$, and use this fact along with Jacquet-Langlands and Eichler-Shimura to prove Theorem \ref{thm:mainthm}.
-The paper ends in Section \ref{sec:modularexamples}, where we provide a few explicit examples demonstrating the results of Theorem \ref{thm:mainthm} (in particular, demonstrating that $\IS^{\pm}_{\alpha_1,\alpha_2}$ can be non-trivial).
-The appendices contain further examples of prime power Hecke graphs, and a few proofs involving the prime $2$ that were banished from the main text.
+Section \ref{sec:background} provides background results on intersection numbers.
+Sections \ref{sec:atkinlehner}-\ref{sec:heckehomology} cover the main properties of $T_n$, including an alternate expression for $T_n[\phi]$, as well as showing the equivariance of $T_n$ with respect to the signed intersection pairing.
+Section \ref{sec:mfbackground} covers the main background on quaternionic and classical modular forms, and the pieces are all put together in Section \ref{sec:proof} to prove Theorem \ref{thm:mainthm}.
+The paper ends in Section \ref{sec:examples}, where we provide a few explicit examples demonstrating the results of Theorem \ref{thm:mainthm} (in particular, $\IS^{\pm}_{\alpha_1,\alpha_2}$ can be non-trivial).